courtois-neuromod/cneuromod_extract_tseries/docs/parcellations.rst

 individual space.
 These ROIs are based on the work of Fedorenko et al. 2010 and Binder et al., 2009, as explained `here <https://www.biorxiv.org/content/10.1101/2020.09.28.316935v4>`_

+ROI masks are also available in MNI space in a format compatible with all 6 subjects.
+E.g., ``atlases/tpl-MNI152NLin2009cAsym/tpl-MNI152NLin2009cAsym_res-func_atlas-langToneva_label-AntTemp_mask.nii.gz``

 **Yeo networks (n=6) derived from seed functional connectivity**